net-daemon/docs/docs/api/hass_model/hass_model_working_with_entities.md

 light1.CallService("turn_on", new { brightness = 100 } );
 ```

 The second argument is the data that is passed with the service call.
 This can be an object that will be Json-serialized as the service data.
-You can use an anonymous type for this or any other type.
+You can use an anonymous type for this or any other type that has properties that match the arguments of the service.

 The code genrator also provides extension methods for all services that take a specific type of Entity as their target.